MD's Lawn Fertilizer Law

 Homeowners and do-it-yourselfers are required to obey fertilizer application

-fertilizer blackout dates and follow University of Maryland recommendations when fertilizing lawns.
-Click here for more info.
+restrictions, use best management practices when applying fertilizer, observe fertilizer blackout dates and follow University of Maryland recommendations when fertilizing lawns.
+Click here for more information.
 A county, municipality or the Maryland Department of Agriculture may enforce these requirements for homeowners.
 The law supersedes any existing local ordinances.

 • Everyone must follow University of Maryland fertilizer recommendations.

-• A single fertilizer application may not exceed 0.9 pound total N per 1,000 sq ft which can include no more than 0.7 pound of soluble N per 1,000 sq ft.
+• A single fertilizer application may not exceed 0.9-pound total N per 1,000 sq ft which can include no more than 0.7 pound of soluble N per 1,000 sq ft.

-• Lawn care pros should consult the Maryland Professional Lawn Care Manual.
+• Lawn care pros should consult the Maryland Professional Lawn Care Manual

 • Phosphorus may only be applied when a soil test indicates that it is needed or when a lawn is being established, patched or renovated.